Benign Eyelid Lesions

 - These include epidermoid cysts, dermoid cysts, sweat ductal cysts and epidermal inclusion cysts.
 As they are benign, they are easily treatable, though the treatment option for each varies.

 - While technically these are not tumors, they must be borne in mind when making a diagnosis of cancer.
 Lesions include hordoleum (stye), chalazion and parasitic infections.

 - Hemangiomas are vascular lesions that can mimic eye tumors.
-They could be a capillary hemangioma, cavernous hemangioma or a lymphangioma.
+They may possibly be a capillary hemangioma, cavernous hemangioma or a lymphangioma.
 They are often seen in infants and children.
-If found, it needs fairly urgent treatment as it can have an impact on vision and lead to in blindness.
+If found, it needs fairly urgent treatment as it can have an impact on vision and result in blindness.

 - Treatments include steroids (administered as a ointment or injection), laser photocoagulation and surgical excision if required.

 Benign epithelial lesions